MkhuseliNgetu/AL-G/README.md

 System Requirements

 Minimum
-OS (Operating System): Linux
+--OS (Operating System): Linux
-IDE/Coding Platform: Apache Netbeans 18.
+--IDE/Coding Platform: Apache Netbeans 18.
-Storage: 20MB
+--Storage: 20MB
-RAM: 4GB
+--RAM: 4GB
-Misc.
-Software: smartctl (Install command : sudo <insert your package manager> install smartmontools) (P.S Remember to update your system before installing smartctl to reduce that chances of this tool not working properly on your system.)
+--Misc.
+Software: smartctl (Install command : sudo <insert your package manager> install smartmontools) --(P.S Remember to update your system before installing smartctl to reduce that chances of this tool not working properly on your system.)
-A functional keyboard and mouse.
+--A functional keyboard and mouse.

 --Recommended
-OS (Operating System): Linux (Fedora 38)
-IDE/Coding Platform: Apache Netbeans 18.
+--OS (Operating System): Linux (Fedora 38) --IDE/Coding Platform: Apache Netbeans 18.
-Storage: Greater than 20MB
+--Storage: Greater than 20MB
-RAM: 4GB
+--RAM: 4GB
-Misc.
-Software: smartctl (Install command : sudo <insert your package manager> install smartmontools) (P.S Remember to update your system before installing smartctl to reduce that chances of this tool not working properly on your system.)
+--Misc.
+Software: smartctl (Install command : sudo <insert your package manager> install smartmontools) --(P.S Remember to update your system before installing smartctl to reduce that chances of this tool not working properly on your system.)
-A functional keyboard and mouse.
+--A functional keyboard and mouse.

 *How To Compile (as of 19/06/2023)*
 1. Decrypt (Unlock) the hard drives you wish to use in the application.